deep4nshu1228/Object-Detection-and-Tracking/README.md

 ### To Run the Program
-just run the object tracking file using python.
+Just run the 'Object Tracking.pu' file using python.

 ### Necessary Libraries
- opencv-python
+ - 'opencv-python'
- numpy
+ - 'numpy'
- argparse
+ - 'argparse'
- imutils
+ - 'imutils'